Danny-Ap/spotify-dashboard/README.md

 ## Project Overview

-After accumulating over 10 years of listening history and more than 1,200 hours on Spotify, this project was born from curiosity: what trends exist in my music preferences over the years?
+After accumulating over 10 years of listening history and more than 1,200 hours on Spotify, I was curious: what trends exist in my music preferences over the years?
 What languages do I listen to most?
 How have my tastes evolved?

 This project is an end-to-end data engineering endeavor built over a few months, touching on database management, API integration, automated workflows, language detection, and interactive visualization.
 The goal was to learn a bit of everything while creating something personally meaningful.